Show your stripes

 Chytrid fungus is a disease which has impacted on frog populations globally, and has been identified as the primary cause of decline in frogs worldwide.
 The fungus is spread through water or direct contact with other frogs.
 It attacks their skin and affects their heart.
 Chytrid fungus does not cause immediate death therefore can spread quickly among frog species and bodies of water.

-Other threats to the Corroboree Frog are the impact of exotic plants smothering breeding grounds and shading ponds rendering these spaces unsuitable for frogs.
+Other threats to the Corroboree Frog include climate change, with the resulting impacts of droughts, flooding and bushfires.
+The impact of exotic plants include smothering breeding grounds and shading ponds rendering these spaces unsuitable for frogs.
 Feral animals like pigs and horses can also create havoc to frog habitats and breeding sites.
 There is also a possibility of these animals carrying and spreading the chytrid fungus between breeding grounds.

 Alpine heroes